+What follows contrasts with the more traditional ways of teaching, counselling and coaching, which is to pass on knowledge, including such popular methods as using metaphors, storytelling, analogy, example, case study and all forms of input-focused instruction.
 Each of these methods is, to a lesser or greater degree, an ‘outside-in approach’ to learning.
-In such an approach, information that is known is passed along to another where it might also become known – but this information is most often not learnt in a way that makes a difference in that person’s life and relationships.
+In such an approach, information that is known passes to another, where it might also become known – but this information, as valuable as it might be, is often not learnt in a way that makes a difference in that person’s life and relationships.

-- life is an internally generated experience;
+- our reality is an internally generated experience;

-- our moment-to-moment reality, experienced through our senses, is brought to us via Thought and perceived through our present level of awareness;
+- specifically, our moment-to-moment reality, experienced through our senses, is brought to us via Thought and perceived through our present level of awareness;

 - the wondrous faculty of Thought is the energy that powers each of us in having this miraculous experience called ‘our life’.